-We’ve tested these in conditions that were slightly warm — around 40 degrees Fahrenheit — to downright frigid — below zero degrees Fahrenheit with wind chill.
+We’ve tested these in conditions that were slightly warm — around 40 degrees Fahrenheit — to downright frigid — below zero degrees Fahrenheit with wind chill — so that we could find the best running tights for men.
 I’ve taken some painful falls in these tights, which is a pretty efficient way to gauge durability.
 I’ve layered the tights to find out if and when added protection is needed for sensitive areas.

 The running tights in this guide offer a good mix of options, so whether your budget is high or low, and your winters mild or extreme, you can find a single pair of tights that should serve most of your cold-weather running needs.

-To skip right to a specific pair of tights, click their links below.
-To learn more about men’s running tights, check out our how-to-choose section, which offers information on selecting your next pair of tights, our answers to the most frequently asked questions about men’s running tights, and information about how we researched and tested products for this article.
+To learn more about men’s running tights, check out our how-to-choose section, our answers to the most frequently asked questions about men’s running tights, and information about how we researched and tested products for this article.

-- Best for Mild Weather: Patagonia Endless Run Tights
+- Best Men’s Running Tights for Mild Weather: Patagonia Endless Run Tights

-- Best for Cold Weather: Gore Wear R5 Gore-Tex Infinium Tights
+- Best Men’s Running Tights for Cold Weather: Gorewear R5 Gore-Tex Infinium Tights

-- Honorable Mention: Norrøna Trollveggen Warmwool2 Stretch Tights
+- Best Men’s Running Tights – Runner-Up: Norrøna Trollveggen Warmwool2 Stretch Tights

-With the rabbit Pocket Tightz, rabbit has found the perfect mix of comfort, warmth, and storage, to earn the title of Best Overall Men’s Running Tight.
-While other tights in this guide might be warmer, less expensive, or easier to find at REI or on Amazon, for runners who want the one tight to meet most or all of your needs, this is it.
+With the rabbit Pocket Tightz, rabbit has found the perfect mix of comfort, warmth, and storage to earn the title of Best Overall Men’s Running Tights.
+While other tights in this guide might be warmer, less expensive, or easier to find at REI or on Amazon, for runners who want one pair of tights to meet most or all of their needs, this is it.

-Rabbit’s cheeky marketing information refers to the Pocket Tightz as a “magical combination” of polyester and spandex, and they are not exaggerating: this fabric ratio forms one of the softest and most odor-resistant materials of any running tight in this guide.
-The tights are super soft against the skin, and they don’t need to be laundered after each use.
+The cheeky marketing information rabbit uses refers to the Pocket Tightz as a “magical combination” of polyester and spandex, and they are not exaggerating: this fabric ratio forms one of the softest and most odor-resistant materials of any running tights in this guide.
+The tights are super soft against the skin and don’t need to be laundered after each use.

 Ankle zippers aren’t ubiquitous in running tights, but they should be.
-The rabbit Pocket Tightz include this useful feature for better layering options and making adjustments when your run is warmer than planned.
+The rabbit Pocket Tightz includes this useful feature for better layering options and making adjustments when your run is warmer than planned.

-This tight is also offered in a fleece option, called the rabbit Pocket Tightz Fleece, but unless you run in colder-than-average conditions, the standard Pocket Tightz should satisfy nearly every runner and winter condition.
-I found the coverage to be slightly wind protective, but not muggy, which was especially appreciated in the crotch zone.
+These tights are also offered in a fleece-lined option called the rabbit Defroster Pocket Tightz, but unless you run in colder-than-average conditions, the standard Pocket Tightz should satisfy nearly every runner and winter condition.
+I found the coverage to be slightly wind-protective but not muggy, which was especially appreciated in the crotch zone.